giellalt/lang-krl/src-fst-morphology-root.lexc.md

-#         Karelian morphological analyser
+#         Viena Karelian morphological analyser

-This file documents the Karelian [fst/root.lexc file](https://github.com/giellalt/lang-krl/blob/main/src/fst/root.lexc)
+This file documents the Viena Karelian [fst/root.lexc file](https://github.com/giellalt/lang-krl/blob/main/src/fst/root.lexc)

 ## Tags and other multicharacter symbols

 # Definitions for Multichar_Symbols

 ## Analysis symbols
-The morphological analyses of wordforms for the Karelian language are presented in this system in terms of the following symbols.
+The morphological analyses of wordforms for the Viena Karelian language are presented in this system in terms of the following symbols.
 (It is highly suggested to follow existing standards when adding new tags).